 You can expect to resume your normal activities, including driving, after the breast MRI exam, unless you were given a sedative.

 A radiologist will review the images from your breast MRI and send a copy of the report to your doctor.
-Your doctor will discuss the results with you at a follow-up appointment.
+Your doctor will discuss the results with you when they are available.